tigrr/web-test-runner/README.md

-# Modern Web Test Runner not showing reporter errors
+# Modern Web Test Runner - no support for dblclick event

 This is a test repo.

-Check the test runner config in `web-test-runner.config.mjs`.
+See the issue details in [modernweb-dev/web repository](https://github.com/modernweb-dev/web/issues/2133)